-Action you have taken to avoid participating in the delegated decision, preparation of

-the rep oort or any other process
+8. Action you have taken to avoid participating in the delegated decision, preparation of the report or any other process

-the action you have taken to ensure you are not involved s or the provision of advice to a meeting: d in any way in the decision-
+Please outline the action you have taken to ensure you are not involved in any way in the decisionmaking process or the provision of advice to a meeting:

-Documentary 6 evidence of this can be found here (Infowise reference):
+Documentary evidence of this can be found here (Infowise reference):

-9. Declar ation
+9. Declaration

 Name

 Signed

 Date